Skip to content

 • When working with user input

-• When building email templates, SMS messages, or reports
+• When creating email templates, SMS messages, or reports

-• If you want to avoid errors caused by unknown or unsafe input you can use template strings
+• If you need to prevent errors due to unknown or unsafe input you can use template strings

-• When you need simple and readable formatting
+• When you require simple and readable formatting

 Summary